-5.2 How much did your enterprise spend on each of the following innovation activities in 2012 only?
+5.2 How much did your enterprise spend on each of the following innovation activities in 2016 only?
 Innovation activities are defined in question 5.1 above.

-Include current expenditures (including labour costs, contracted-out activities, and other related costs) as well as capital expenditures on buildings and equipment.2
+Include current expenditures (including labour costs, contracted-out activities, and other related costs) as well as capital expenditures on buildings and equipment.

-Please fill in '0' if your enterprise had no expenditures for an activity in 2012

-With a lack of precise accounting data please use estimates
+Please fill in '0' if your enterprise had no expenditures for an activity in 2016 Please estimate if you lack precise accounting data

-In-house R&D (Include current expenditures including labour costs and capital expenditures on buildings and equipment specifically for R&D)
+In-house R&amp;D (Include current expenditures including labour costs and capital expenditures on buildings and equipment specifically for R&D) External R&amp;D Acquisition of machinery, equipment, software & buildings (Exclude expenditures on these items that are for R&D) Acquisition of existing knowledge from other enterprises or organisations All other innovation activities including design, training, marketing, and other relevant activities Total of the above innovation activities

-External R&D

-Acquisition of machinery, equipment, software & buildings (Exclude expenditures on these items that are for R&D)

-Acquisition of existing knowledge from other enterprises or organisations

-All other innovation activities including design, training, marketing, and other relevant activities

-Total expenditures on innovation activities (Sum of expenditures for all types of innovation activities)
+5.3 How much do you expect your enterprise's total innovation expenditures to change in 2017 compared to 2016?

+□ Increase

+$\Box$ Stay about the same (+/- 5%)

+Decrease

+$\square$ No innovation expenditures expected

+Don't know (yet)

+6. Public financial support for product and process innovation activities

-5.3 During the three years 2010 to 2012, did your enterprise receive any public financial support for innovation activities from the following levels of government?
+6.1 During the three years 2014 to 2016, did your enterprise receive any public financial support for innovation activities from the following levels of government?

 Include financial support via tax credits or deductions, grants, subsidised loans, and loan guarantees.
-Exclude research and other innovation activities conducted entirely for the public sector under contract.
+Exclude R&D and other innovation activities conducted entirely for the public sector\ under contract.

 Yes No

 Local or regional authorities

 Central government (including central government agencies or ministries)

 The European Union (EU)

-If yes, did your enterprise participate in the EU 7 th Framework Programme for Research and Technical Development?
+If yes, did your enterprise participate in the EU 7th Framework Programme for

+Research and Technical Development or in the Horizon 2020 Programme for

+Research and Innovation?

-The public sector includes government owned organisations such as local, regional and national administrations and agencies, schools, hospitals, and government providers of services such as security, transport, housing, energy, etc.
+\The public sector includes government owned organisations such as local, regional and national administrations and agencies, schools, hospitals, and government providers of services such as security, transport, housing, energy, etc.